SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/Scientific_Visualizations_QS.md

 ## Infographics

 An infographic is a collection of charts, diagrams, or illustrations that visually present information in a clear and attention-grabbing way.
 Infographics are especially useful for communicating complex ideas to an audience who may not have experience or expertise in that subject.
-Research teams can develop an infographic as a science communications product to present their research problem, outcomes and/or goals.
+Research teams use infographics as a science communications product to present their research problem, outcomes and/or goals.

 Here are some guiding questions to consider when creating an infographic: